As the old saying goes, Christmas is the most wonderful time of…

 Samarium cobalt magnets

 Hematite has many natural bio-magnetic properties for humans.
-Commonly used as bead magnets in high quality jewellery where bead strands are used to create bracelets, necklaces or belts.
+Commonly used as bead magnets in high quality jewellery where bead strands are used to create magnetic bracelets, necklaces or belts.
 On average, a hematite magnet will measure 1000-2500 gauss depending on the size of each bead.

 Does magnetic therapy actually work?